umaxfun/sheetgpt/Readme.md

 # SheetGPT
-Integrates ChatGPT into Google Sheets
+Integrates ChatGPT into Google Sheets.
+No middleman reading your prompts involved.

 ⚠️ Alpha version, for geeks only ⚠️